Copyright © 2023 The Law Firm of Charles D. Jamieson, P.A. All rights reserved.

 The collaborative divorce process could also involve child psychologists, accountants, financial advisors, and any other professional who can meaningfully contribute to the parties option building and negotiations.
 With the help of these neutral objective professionals, the parties can avoid adversarial tactics and concentrate on achieving the best possible outcome for their family.

 The collaborative law process generally proceeds on a step-by-step basis, beginning with hiring of a divorce attorney who is educated, trained and experienced in collaborative divorce .
-Each party in a collaborative divorce should retain their own legal representation.
+Each party in a collaborative dissolution should retain their own legal representation.
 Both parties and their attorneys must sign a Participation Agreement committing to a collaborative approach and confirming that their lawyers will not represent them if the case goes to court.
 Everyone involved has to commit to a fair exchange of information and honest and respectful negotiations.

 The attorneys and both parties will meet to discuss a divorce settlement at mutually agreeable times and places.
 The parties determine whether they would benefit from working with neutral professionals such as child therapists or financial advisors.
 The discussions and information exchanged in these meetings are confidential and follow an agreed upon agenda of the issues